Fairy Bloodlines: Do You Descend from a Celtic Fairy Queen?

 4. Aine: Midsummer Fairy Queen and Ancestor

 Aine is a Celtic Irish goddess of summer, sovereignty, animals, crops, fertility, Midsummer and the sun.
-She resides in County Limerick, where her sacred hill is located.
-But her memory is preserved in many place-names throughout Ireland.
-Aine rides an otherworldly red mare.
-In some myths, Aine is married to the King of Munster Ailil Aulom, and his descendants the septs of the Eoganachta, claim Aine as their ancestor.
+She resides in County Limerick, where her sacred hill Knockaine is located.
+Yet her memory is preserved in many place-names throughout Ireland.
+Aine rides an otherworldly red mare and sometimes shifts forms and becomes the red mare.
+In some myths, Aine is married to or was impregnated by the King of Munster Ailil Aulom, and his descendants the septs of the Eoganachta, claim Aine as their ancestor.
+The Eoganachta was a dynasty originating in Southern Ireland, in the kingdom of Munster in Medieval Times.

 These are the clans of the Eoganachta.
 Do You Have Irish ancestors with any of these clan names?
-Then Aine is your Fairy Queen ancestor!
+If they originate in Southern Ireland, you have an even higher chance they delineate from the Eoganachta septs.
+Which means Aine is your Fairy Queen ancestor and you have fairy blood!

 The MacLeod Scottish Clan’s Fairy Bloodline